Important information about NIH institutional training grants can be obtained from the

-Training grant eligible (TGE) trainees refers only to U.S citizens, non-citizen nationals and permanent residents eligible for Kirschstein-NRSA support.
+Training grant eligible (TGE) trainees refers only to U.S citizens, non-citizen nationals, and permanent residents eligible for Kirschstein-NRSA support.
 More restrictive eligibility requirements may be applied by the described training program (e.g., based on GPA); however, the data must be reported using the NRSA definition.

 They would be listed in Table 8A with the degree that has been completed, if applicable, and with the notation they are still in training.

 "Clearly associated" students can be either TGE or Non-TGE.
 They must be current students who have the same training experience and they must have been or currently are funded by another HHS or NIH mechanism (fellowship, R01, etc. — even for a short time).
-Note: postdoctoral fellows are not to be listed in NIGMS predoctoral grant applications.
+Note: postdoctoral fellows are not to be listed in NIGMS predoctoral grant applications (except for Table 1).

 No, these are not NIH or HHS awards.

-Research-related activities are defined as any activity which involves the design of experiments, development of protocols, collection and interpretation of data, review or administration of original research, providing scientific direction, guidance to research, and analytic or other technical activities conducted in direct support of research and they may qualify if a doctorate degree or relevant research experience is a prerequisite for the activity.
+Research-related activities are defined as any activity which involves the design of experiments, development of protocols, collection and interpretation of data, review or administration of original research, providing scientific direction, guidance to research, and analytic or other technical activities conducted in direct support of research.
+They may also qualify if a doctorate degree or relevant research experience is a prerequisite for the activity.
 Such activity may take place in agencies such as NIH, the Food and DrugAdministration, or the National Science Foundation, or in a commercial setting including biotechnology or pharmaceutical companies.

 Get more details.